1 Day in Charleston SC | What to See in 24 Hours

 - Finish your day with dinner at Indaco on King Street

-Are you ready to visit Charleston?
-I hope this 1 day Charleston itinerary is helpful in planning your next trip to the Holy City.
+What are you looking forward to seeing in Charleston?
+I hope that this list of things to see, and my 1 day Charleston itinerary is helpful in planning your next trip to the Holy City.

 Thank you for reading!